RFA Gold Rover: 1981–1990

-1991-2000
+1991–2000

-In January 2000 she was towed back to Devonport by two RMAS tugs after breaking down off Lizard Point.
+In January 2000, she was towed back to Devonport by two RMAS tugs after breaking down off Lizard Point.

-2001-2010
+2001–2010

 2006 was a busy year for Gold Rover.
 She was in Nigeria in June 2006 for the 50th anniversary celebrations of the formation of the Nigerian Navy.
 As part of the celebrations there was a Fleet Review by President Olusegun Obasanjo.
 On 6 October she, along with Royal Navy frigate HMS Argyll and Royal Marines from 40 Commando, seized more than two tonnes of cocaine during a major drugs haul off the coast of West Africa.
 The illegal drugs, which were found in an unregistered vessel, had a UK street value of some £60 million.

 Gold Rover was part of a Royal Navy amphibious task group, the VELA Deployment 06, en route to Sierra Leone where she and other ships were taking part in a major amphibious exercise.
 Whilst on the way to West Africa Gold Rover was contributing to the global fight against terrorism and the Royal Navy's maritime security operations activity.

-2011-2017
+2011–2017

 Gold Rover entered refit in the middle of 2013.
 Gold Rover departed her home port for her last operational deployment in 2014.

 Between 12 and 16 October 2015 Gold Rover and HMS Lancaster participated the bicentennial anniversary commemorations of Napoleon's arrival on Saint Helena after his defeat at the Battle of Waterloo, and subsequent surrender to British forces.

 In 2015, she participated in Operation UNITAS.

 Gold Rover entered Portsmouth for the final time on 22 February 2017, bowing out after 43 years of active service.
-On 29 August 2017 the Defence Equipment Sales Authority (DESA) invited expressions of interest from companies interested in receiving an invitation to tender in respect to the proposed sale for the sole purpose of recycling of the former RFA ship.
+On 29 August 2017 the Defence Equipment Sales Authority (DESA) invited expressions of interest from companies interested in receiving an invitation to tender with respect to the proposed sale for the sole purpose of recycling of the former RFA ship.

-She was scrapped at Aliaga on 3 September 2019.
+She was scrapped at Aliağa in September 2019.